gophish/gophish/README.md

 Open-Source Phishing Toolkit

-Gophish is an open-source phishing toolkits designed for businesses and penetration testers.
+Gophish is an open-source phishing toolkit designed for businesses and penetration testers.
 It provides the ability to quickly and easily setup and execute phishing engagements.

 ###Current Status
 Development of gophish is currently ongoing.
 It is not anywhere close to being functional yet, but should get there soon.